 Vasan Sitthiket (born 1957) is an internationally renowned artist and activist from Thailand.
 He originates from Nakhon Sawan Province and studied at the College of Fine Arts in Bangkok.
 Throughout his career he has participated in numerous exhibitions in Thailand and abroad.
 Politically active since the 1970s he is known for his criticism of political leaders such as the ousted former Prime Minister Thaksin Shinawatra.
 Vasan supported the People’s Alliance for Democracy against Thaksin, but considers himself an anarchist.
-Democracy is his ideal, but he sees power in the hands of greedy corporations and politicians, which has profoundly shaped his works of art.
-They portray heroes and villains and it is often the latter who win.
+Democracy is his ideal, but he sees power in the hands of greedy corporations and politicians, which has profoundly shaped his artworks.
+They portray heroes and villains and it is often the latter group that wins.

 According to Vasan’s philosophy, a meaningful life consists in living for others.
 As a result, he partakes in various social and political causes.
 As an artist he sees art as a tool to reveal social problems and to free the observer from illusion.

 Vasan uses a variety of media such as paintings, sculptures, woodcuts, installations and performances.
-The particularity in his art works lies in their provocative nature and sarcasm.
-Erotic elements appear frequently, but they serve to uncover social issues in the Thai and international community.
+The particularity in his artworks lies in their provocative nature and sarcasm.
+Erotic elements appear frequently and serve to uncover social issues in the Thai and international community.
 The explicit form draws attention while delivering a message in a way that is easy to comprehend.
 Primitive aspects of the human nature are utilized to bypass censorship and expose corruption.
 The exploitation of the poor and the hypocrisy of politicians and corporations are recurring themes.
 However, Vasan has also targeted corrupt monks, which has earned him both acclaim and hostility.

 Vasan Sitthiket – I Am You: Conclusion